 During the call, I had my doubts, until he challenged me to reach out to any of his students and simply ask them, “What did you think about Level Effect?”
-I thought, that’s a bold challenge asking somebody that kind of open-ended question.
+I thought, that’s a bold challenge, asking somebody that kind of open-ended question.
 Let’s see if he can put his money where his mouth is.
 So, I accepted his challenge.

 Tough, but focused

 Level Effect’s pacing was fast.
 A firehose of knowledge is shot at you during the lectures; you are expected to go through each of the modules to learn about a topic for the week, dive in-depth on your own with whatever resources you can.
-During the labs you are expected to produce a report worthy of presenting to a Fortune 500 executive every week.
+During the labs, you are expected to produce a report worthy of presenting to a Fortune 500 executive every week.
 The reports would be reviewed by the instructors in real-time or if you ask them outside of class or office hours.

-I really appreciated all the career help, every instructor and all the lessons.
-When I finished the bootcamp, I really felt sad that all my new Cyber Defense colleagues were about to go their own way in life.
-All the same sad feelings from graduating High School came up and my heart felt that — that bittersweet feeling of having learned so much in such a short duration.
+I really appreciated all the career help, every instructor, and all the lessons.
+When I finished the bootcamp, I really felt sad that all my new cyber defense colleagues were about to go their own way in life.
+All the same sad feelings from graduating high school came up and my heart felt that—that bittersweet feeling of having learned so much in such a short duration.

 It really did change me and my outlook on this career path.
-So, thank you Level Effect, for giving me the confidence to enter this career path and arming me with a sharper mind and resilience in character.
+So, thank you, Level Effect, for giving me the confidence to enter this career path and arming me with a sharper mind and resilience in character.
 I will do everything I can to make it in this industry.

-Throughout the Level Effect Course, my goal was to do whatever I could to secure a job as soon as possible to support my family and get a foothold in this career path.
+Throughout the Level Effect bootcamp, my goal was to do whatever I could to secure a job as soon as possible to support my family and get a foothold in this career path.
 Since the halfway mark of the class, I’ve been making resumes and sending them out.

-I used to be scared, but after hearing about how some of the students’ tackled this problem, I adopted some of their resume writing techniques.
+I used to be scared, but after hearing about how some of the students tackled this problem, I adopted some of their resume writing techniques.